Reviewed question · Love & Relationships

 Love may begin as feeling, but many philosophers treat it as attention, commitment, and action.

-Why this question matters
+Why it matters

 The answer changes how people think about loyalty, marriage, friendship, forgiveness, and care.